Compressed Indexes for Fast Search of Semantic Data: Related work

-Other authors investigated how variations of well-known data structures like $k^2$-trees~\cite{brisaboa2009k} and the Sadakane's \emph{compressed suffix array} (CSA)~\cite{sadakane2003new} can be exploited to compactly represent RDF datasets.
+Other authors have explored how variations of well-known data structures like $k^2$-trees~\cite{brisaboa2009k} and the Sadakane's \emph{compressed suffix array} (CSA)~\cite{sadakane2003new} can be exploited to compactly represent RDF datasets.
 In particular, {\ktriples}~\cite{alvarez2015compressed} partitions the dataset into disjoint subsets of (\var{subject}, \var{object}) pairs, one per predicate, and represents the (highly) sparse bit matrices with $k^2$-trees.
-Another approach called {\rdfcsa}~\cite{brisaboa2015compact} builds an integer CSA index~\cite{farina2012word} over the sequence of concatenated triple IDs, with the use of truncated Huffman codes on integer gaps and run lengths for optimized performance.
+Another approach called {\rdfcsa}~\cite{brisaboa2015compact,cerdeira2016self} builds an integer CSA index~\cite{farina2012word} over the sequence of concatenated triple IDs, with the use of truncated Huffman codes on integer gaps and run lengths for optimized performance.
 The experimental assessment shows that {\rdfcsa} requires roughly twice the space of the {\ktriples} but it is up to two order of magnitude faster than the former.
 Although both these solutions outperform existing solutions like {\rdfx} in both space usage and query efficiency, no implementation is publicly available to reproduce their results\footnote{Personal communication.}.

 The RDF index most similar to our solution is {\hdt} (\emph{Focused on Querying})~\cite{HDT1,HDT2}, a trie-based solution that exploits the skewed structure of RDF graphs to reduce space occupancy while supporting fast querying.
 The {\hdt} format includes a \emph{header}, detailing logical and physical metadata, the \emph{dictionary}, encoding all the unique entities occurring in the triples as integers, and the set of \emph{triples} encoded in a single {\spo} trie data structure.
 In order to support predicate-based retrieval, the second level of the trie is represented with a \emph{wavelet tree}~\cite{grossi2003}.
 Finally, additional inverted lists are maintained for object-based triple retrieval.
 In particular, for each object $o$, an inverted list is built, listing all pairs (\var{subject}, \var{predicate}) of the triples that contain $o$.
 Thus, searches are carried out by accessing each pair and searching for it in the trie.
-As we are going to detail next, our base solution is similarly based on the trie data structure but instead of maintaining a single trie we exploit efficient and effective compression strategies resulting in a faster solution for all the triple selection patterns and a smaller space occupancy.
+A similar approach based on wavelet trees was also proposed by Cur{\'{e} et al.~\cite{CureBRF14}.